akerl-archived/prospectus/README.md

 ### github_release

 This checks the latest GitHub release for a repo (must be a real Release, not just a tag.
 Use github_tag if there isn't a Release).
 Supports the Regex and Filter helpers and uses the GitHub API helper for API access.
+To track `prerelease` Releases, use `allow_prerelease`

 ```
 expected do